aleks101/Tetris/README.md

 Make sure to have a compiler installed on your computer https://www.mingw-w64.org/downloads/

 # Building/compiling the project
 If you have installed and build all the dependencies, you can now build the game.
-Run cmake script from the build folder and then make to compile the program, after compiling the .exe file will be generated inside build/bin folder
+Run cmake script from the build folder and then make to compile the program, after compiling the .exe file will be generated inside build/source folder.
+In order for you to run the .exe file you will have to copy the SDL dlls which are located inside Build/_deps/SDL_build folders

 cmake generators https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html